Annual account charges

 Made in addition to the charges above, where applicable

 £1.50 per deal for shares.
 No charge for funds.

 Other charges may apply in specific circumstances - see the terms and conditions for details.

 What if there’s not enough cash in my account to pay charges?

 If you don’t have enough cash in your Lifetime ISA to pay charges, we’ll debit your charges from your HL Fund and Share Account, if you have one.

 If there’s not enough cash to pay charges in your Lifetime ISA or Fund and Share Account, we’ll sell some of your Lifetime ISA investments to cover charges, starting with the units from your largest fund holding.
-We’ll charge £1.50 per deal in that case.
+To sell shares, we'll charge £1.50 per deal.
+There is no charge to sell funds.